systembolaget/Physical-computing-wireless-tutorial-13a-Remote-control-with-RFM69HCW-packet-radio/README.md

 # Physical computing wireless tutorial - Remote control with RFM69HCW packet radio

-Send, receive and control anything.
+RX/TX and control anything.
 How to easily pack different data-types in a struct and transmit them over several hundred metres

 ### Result